ciurlaro/Android-Application/README.md

 #### Observation note
-For the sake of completeness, it is useful to notice that in order to guarantee a standard data retrieval quality and to lighten the amount of both server and client wasted resources, it is a good practise not to send all avaiable data at once, but to divide them in **chunks**, more properly called **pages**.
+For the sake of completeness, it is useful to notice that in order to guarantee a standard data retrieval quality and to lighten the amount of both Server and Client wasted resources, it is a good practise not to send all avaiable data at once, but to divide them in **chunks**, more properly called **pages**.

 > Infact, even if to a **client** were sent all the data, he might not be able to handle them at once, because of the
 > computational or memory requirements.

->
-> On the other side, even on the **server** the operation would not be tradeoff free, since even supposing
-> the unrealistic case of a limitless powerfull calculator, the network needed to complete a massive transition may
-> jeopardize the quality of other incoming and outgoing contemporary network calls, which is - of course - not acceptable
-> in a real context.
+> Even on the **server**, on the other side, the operation would not be _tradeoff free_, since even supposing the unrealistic case of a limitless powerfull calculator, the network needed to complete a massive transition may jeopardize the quality of other incoming and outgoing contemporary network calls, which is - of course - not acceptable in a real context.

 Even though the perfect way to handle such cases would indeed have been the usage of the [Android paging library](https://developer.android.com/topic/libraries/architecture/paging), the realist -